Jersey Financial Services Commission Seminar

 Inside the Commission itself, we are committed to travelling our own road to excellence and we are currently reviewing our internal efficiency.
 We have recently changed our structure to make it more industry focussed and we are looking for opportunities to streamline our regulatory regime in a way that maintains standards but reduces administrative burden – for example, by merging laws and orders so that a firm operating under more than one licence, has only one regime to follow.
 This will reduce your costs but keep the joint regulator and industry commitment to quality.

-I want now to turn from the Big Picture issues to the more micro issues that concern the trust company sector, and to foreshadow, without stealing their thunder, some of the topics that the other speakers will be addressing today.
+I want now to turn from the Big Picture issues to the specific issues that concern the investment business sector, and to foreshadow, without stealing their thunder, some of the topics that the other speakers will be addressing today.
+I will also say a few introductory words on where we are on general insurance mediation.

 I know we have a full day ahead and so I will stop at this point.
 There will be an opportunity in the interactive sessions to conduct a free and frank exchange of views.
 I mentioned earlier that I hope that the Commission will be listened to.
 Equally, we are committed to listening to you – your concerns, your questions, your aspirations for your industry.
 Please make the most of the opportunity today to make it a real exchange: we have much to learn and are keen to increase our understanding of this vital part of the Jersey economy.